zdelv/iot-dash/README.md

         sensor counts and stricter requirements on data storage and alerting.
     - The realtime analytics can be used to alert for faults as well as perform statistics on overall yields or equipment uptime.
-    - The dashboard would be used by non-engineering (business, finance, etc) members for reporting purposes.
+    - A dashboard could also be used by non-engineering (business, finance, etc) members for reporting purposes.
 (Not implemented here)